MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/assistant-office-uninstall.md

 ---
 title: Office uninstall with Microsoft Support and Recovery Assistant
-description: Describes available switches and conditions when using the enterprise version of Microsoft Support and Recovery Assistant to uninstall Office.
+description: Describes available switches and conditions when using the Enterprise version of Microsoft Support and Recovery Assistant to uninstall Office.
 author: helenclu
 ms.author: luche
 manager: dcscontentpm